 You will be kept informed of the progress of your application throughout the application process.

-We will contact you directly if we wish to invite you to one of our interview days following supervisor nominations in late 2017.
+We will contact you directly if we wish to invite you to one of our interview days following supervisor nominations in February 2022.

-If you are invited to attend one of our interview days, you will be notified directly by email.
-Candidates outside of the UK can be interviewed by Skype where possible.
+If you are invited to one of our interview days, you will be notified directly by email.
+Interviews for this recruitment cycle will be conducted via Zoom.

 If you are not nominated by a supervisor for a panel interview, we will notify you directly that your application is unsuccessful.